charbelkhabbaz/XpertBot_advanced_data_science_Internship_tasks/README.md

 The project was structured into five phases to systematically analyze and visualize chatbot data:

 # PHASE 1: DATABASE UNDERSTANDING & EXPLORATION
-1- Restore and explore the SQL dump - Import into PostgreSQL/MySQL/SQLite and generate an ERD
+1- Restore and explore the SQL dump - Import into MySQL and generate an ERD

 please check: taks1_ERD diagram.pdf